-Attorneys at Leeds Brown, have spent decades representing employees and helping pursue claims against their employers for decisions and actions that violate their workplace rights.
+Our attorneys have spent decades representing employees and helping pursue claims against their employers for decisions and actions that violate their workplace rights.
 If you think you have been the victim of gender discrimination under the Equal Pay Act or Title VII, consider giving us a call to find out more about your rights to recover damages.

-At Leeds Brown, our New York employment discrimination lawyers take a team-based, hands-on approach to all matters which translates into personal, responsive, high-quality representation.
+Our New York employment discrimination lawyers take a team-based, hands-on approach to all matters which translates into personal, responsive, high-quality representation.
 We can help you hold your employer responsible when you experience unequal treatment.
 Our track record of successful settlements and verdicts demonstrates the strong commitment we have to advocate for victims of gender discrimination.